jaylann/GenDev7/README.md

 In load-testing, the backend can handle multiple simultaneous WebSocket comparisons thanks to async IO (each additional connection incurs minimal overhead, and Gunicorn’s worker model can utilize CPU for parsing/merging).
 The bottleneck usually lies in provider response times, which we mitigated via the two-phase approach and parallelism.
 On the frontend, using the modern React/Next stack means we capitalize on framework optimizations out of the box – and the site remains responsive even as dozens of offers are rendered and manipulated.

 Overall, these optimizations ensure that the application feels **snappy and scalable**: users get results quickly, and the system can handle a growing load with intelligent use of resources.

+## 9. 🔮 Future Improvements
+Add caching for address requests as well as for single provider fetches.
+This was not implemented due ot the conflict in the problem statement ("while still displaying only actual offers that the internet providers are able to conclude.")
+- Potentially integrate a database to store the offers for faster retrieval and to provide a way to track offers over time.
+- Improve amount of test cases to cover more, including frontend tests (Not implemented due to time constraints)